CDCgov/aquascope/docs/user-guide/output.md

 </details>

-[Fastp](https://github.com/OpenGene/fastp) A tool designed to provide fast all-in-one preprocessing for FastQ files.
-This tool is developed in C++ with multithreading supported to afford high performance.

 ## [Qualimap/BAMQC](#qualimap-bamqc)
 This folder contains BAMQC reports for aligned reads.
 It includes quality metrics and coverage statistics for BAM files.
-- **Input**: BAM files from alignment step.
 - **Output**: Quality metrics and coverage statistics reports.

 <details markdown="4">